Baseband-processor/Air-Legacy/README.md

 this will start the Makefile outside the C and perl directories, Lorcon2 Headers will be automatically installed in */usr/include*. directory.

-Since version 17.7 the Makefile has 2 installing options:

-* full

-* minimal

-the difference stands in the Air::Pcap library, _libnl_ and its related dependencies, which won't be installed using the _minimal_ installer.

-_The suggested installation remains the **minimal** for now, is highly suggested to install requirements automatically with your distro package-manager._

-_Note that you must have an internet connection for using the full installation while for the minimal you just need Net::Pcap pre-installed on your host_

 **TEST IF LORCON2 SUPPORTS LOCAL ADAPTERS**

 for veryfing that everything works just start typing